JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 ### Limit of custom values

 To collect build scans' statistics, Kotlin build reports use [Gradle's custom values](https://docs.gradle.com/enterprise/tutorials/extending-build-scans/).
-Different Gradle plugins and yourself can also write data to custom values.
+Both you and different Gradle plugins can write data to custom values.
 The number of custom values has a limit.
 See the current maximum custom value count in the [Build scan plugin docs](https://docs.gradle.com/enterprise/gradle-plugin/#adding_custom_values).

 If you have a big project, a number of such custom values may be quite big.
 If this number exceeds the limit,